z-ax/localization-data/README.md

 # Introduction

-An extension to [countries-list](https://npmjs.org/packages/countries-list) that does also contain scripts and associates languages with their corresponding available scripts.
+An extension to [countries-list](https://npmjs.org/packages/countries-list) that does also contain scripts and associates languages with their corresponding available scripts (ISO 15924).

 ## Example